Third-party doctrine: Chronology

-[cell-site location information] provides officers with “an all-encompassing record of the holder’s whereabouts” and “provides an intimate window into a person’s life, revealing not only [an individual’s] particular movements, but through them [their] familial, political, professional, religious, and sexual associations.”
+[cell-site location information] provides officers with “an all-encompassing record of the holder's whereabouts” and “provides an intimate window into a person's life, revealing not only [an individual's] particular movements, but through them [their] familial, political, professional, religious, and sexual associations.”

 In 2019, Utah passed the Electronic Information or Data Privacy Act which requires a warrant for accessing Utah residents' private information stored with third parties.

 In June 2020, the Fifth Circuit found in United States v.
 Gratkowski that transaction data with exchanges of virtual currency such as Bitcoin, are akin to bank records and not subject to Fourth Amendment protections.

 In August 2024, the Fifth Circuit found in United States v.
 Smith that location history shared with Google was akin to cell-site location information at issue in Carpenter v.
 United States, and so a warrant based on probable cause and particularized suspicion is required for law enforcement to obtain location history from Google.
 The geofence warrant used by law enforcement in that case was, the Fifth Circuit held, inadequate.
 The court went on, however, to apply the good faith exception to the exclusionary rule, upholding the trial court's use of the evidence obtained in the convictions of the defendants.

+In 2026, the Supreme Court limited the application of the doctrine to digital location data as well.
+Chatrie v.
+United States held that law enforcement conducts a Fourth Amendment search when it compels Google to provide a user's historical location information, even though the data is held by a third-party techonology company.
+In the majority opinion, Justice Elena Kagan reasoned that Google Location History reveals sensitive details about a person and is not "voluntarily" shared in the sense contemplated by the traditional third-party doctrine.